infinitelives/infinitelives.pixi/README.md

 So that should get you started.
 Read the source and the doc strings for more.
 Or use doc on the repl to query the docstrings.

-For examples, look at:
+For older examples, look at:

 https://github.com/retrogradeorbit/ld34

-Older examples using older versions of the library (may not run, but will give you good ideas):

 https://github.com/retrogradeorbit/splash
 https://github.com/retrogradeorbit/ludumdare33

+Older examples using older versions of the library may not run, but will give you hints as to how it works.

 ## Running Tests
 ```bash